 1960s: Carmakers Focus on Safety

-In the 1960s, the auto industry focused on making safer vehicles that could meet the needs of the modern consumer according to Bryant University.
+In the 1960s, the auto industry focused on making safer vehicles that could meet the needs of the modern consumer.
 In 1964, Studebaker-Packard was the first company to introduce seat belts as standard equipment on all of its vehicles.
 In addition to safety, car buyers of this era expected vehicles to be powerful and spacious, and fuel economy was not a major concern.

 1970s: Oil Crisis Forces Temporarily Improved Fuel Economy